 Chinese millennials spend like there is no tomorrow, and they focus to enjoy life to the full.
 This new wave of consumers represents a major contributor to luxe sales in China.

 Chinese millennials spend about 70 percent of their income on socializing and dining out.
 The rest they will splurge on spa massages, high-end home accessories, and traveling.
-Chinese millennial who grew up during a China boom in the luxury sector, are much more willing to spend freely.
+Chinese millennials who grew up during a China boom in the luxury sector, are much more willing to spend freely.

 Chinese consumption is becoming more and more driven by massive demand.
-But now, Chinese buying interests are clearly turning towards the products or service that they use in everyday life.
+But now, Chinese buying interests are clearly turning towards the products or services that they use in everyday life.
 This trend has been encouraged by international retail players, that started developing their products and services in China.

 Most Chinese millennials are still in the “luxury boom” period in regards to imported luxury and fashion, vintage or vintage-inspired fashion which represent a niche.
-However, this shows how the consumer market is now fragmented, as Chinese middle-class gain more purchasing power.
+However, this shows how the consumer market is now fragmented, as the Chinese middle-class gain more purchasing power.
 These big consumers have started to pursue individualistic and distinctive labels, with their interest from popular mainstream luxury brands to those that express unique personalities.

 Chinese millennials also call “little emperors and empresses,” are considered as a privileged generation.
 In fact, they grew up during China’s economic reforms, so they have experienced good times and they have never really known the hardships of older generations.

 Without student loan debt and housing expenses, Chinese millennials are free to spend all of their incomes.